MEMORIAL GARDEN

 WHAT IS A COLUMBARIUM

 A columbarium is a wall-like structure that houses crypts for cremains and, as such, serves as the final resting place for those who are interred there.
-Our plan is for, eventually, two columbaria - each of which will have 48 niches, holding up to 2 cremains, each.
+Our plan is for, eventually, two columbaria - each one will have 48 niches, holding up to 2 cremains, each

 TO LEARN MORE